Foreword by Jeffrey Hodges

 I find it easiest to print my checklists in batches of five-at-a-time, and inserting them into a clipboard.
 This clipboard sits on my desk.
 As I complete the items, I tick off the checklist items.

-When it’s online and I have to open it up in a browser, I don’t look at it for a variety of reasons (too many clicks, page takes too long to load, Internet isn’t working today, browser clutter etc.).
+When it’s online and I have to open it up in a browser, I don’t look at it for a variety of reasons (too many clicks, the page takes too long to load, the Internet isn’t working today, browser clutter etc.).
 By printing the checklists and having them on a clipboard in front of me, it’s always there, always easily accessible, and I’ll always look at it.

 Ultimately it doesn’t matter how you refer to your checklists.
 If you are the type of person who wants it on an iPad, or a bookmark, or in your computer as a file placed on your desktop, that’s ultimately your decision.
 Just don’t forget to use it every day.